apache/jackrabbit-site/src/site/markdown/index.md

 #### March 2nd, 2016: Apache Jackrabbit Oak 1.0.28 released
 Jackrabbit Oak 1.0.28 is a patch release that contains fixes and improvements over the previous 1.0.x release.
-See the [downloads](downloads.html#oak1.0) page for more details

 #### February 29th, 2016: Apache Jackrabbit 2.12.1 released
 Apache Jackrabbit 2.12.1 is a patch release that contains fixes and